mrocklin/blog/_posts/work/2018-06-26-dask-scaling-limits.md

     Dask provides users more power than they're accustomed to.
-    It's easy for them to accidentally clobber some other component of their systems, like distributed storage, with too many requests.
+    It's easy for them to accidentally clobber some other component of their systems, like distributed storage, a local database, the network, and so on, with too many requests.

-    We try to provide some guidance in our documentation, but there are really too many possibilities here to mention.
+    Many of these systems provide abstractions that are very well tested and stable for normal single-machine use, but that quickly become brittle when you have a thousand machines acting on them with the full creativity of a novice user.
+Dask provies some primitives like distributed locks and queues to help control access to these resources, but it's on the user to use them well and not break things.

+## Conclusion

+Dask scales happily out to tens of nodes, like in the example above, or to thousands of nodes, which I'm not showing here simply due to lack of resources.

+Dask provides this scalability while still maintaining the flexibility and freedom to build custom systems that has defined the project since it began.
+However, the combination of scalability and freedom makes it hard for Dask to fully protect users from breaking things.
+It's much easier to protect users when you can constrain what they can do.
+When users stick to standard workflows like Dask dataframe or Dask array they'll probably be ok, but when operating with full creativity at the thousand-node scale some expertise will invariably be necessary.
+We try hard to provide the diagnostics and tools necessary to investigate issues and control operation.
+The project is getting better at this every day, in large part due to some expert users out there.

 ## A Call for Examples

-Do you use Dask on more than one machine?
-We'd love to hear about it in the omments.
+Do you use Dask on more than one machine to do interesting work?
+We'd love to hear about it in the comments below!